Dental Hygiene diploma

 The Student Selections Committee will review all re-admission requests and based on faculty recommendations (from the last semester in which the student was enrolled) will decide on the appropriate placement in the program.
 Factors influencing the final decision for re-admission include availability of seats, length of absence from the program, previous academic achievement (theory and clinical courses) and potential for success.

-An interview with the director is required of all students requesting re-admission.
+An interview with the program coordinator is required of all students requesting re-admission.
 All applicants for re-admission will be informed in writing regarding the decision and conditions for re-entry into the program.

 The Dental Hygiene program reserves the right to stipulate conditions for re-admission.
 Re-admission into the program may necessitate the successful completion of dental hygiene courses previously passed; if in judgment of faculty, the length of absence from the program and/or the reasons for withdrawal would render the applicant inadequately prepared for the subsequent semester.